KarthikPrabhu2541/Fitness-Studio-main-tie/README.md

 ### 2. Use a suitable IDE like VSCode or the command prompt

-### 3. using npm download the node modules using the command
+### 3. Using npm, download the node modules using the command
 ### `npm i react-scripts`

 ### 4. You can Run the React Application on localhost using the following command